DaoCasino/platform-prng/README.md

   ./cicd/run test --out result.txt
   ```

-- You can also combine all arguments to get more preferable setup:
+- You can also combine all arguments to get a more preferable setup:
   ```bash
   # will generate 1000 numbers with seed 42 in the range [0,1000) and write results to `results.txt` file
   ./cicd/run test --count 1000 --seed 42 --range 100 --out result.txt
   ```